swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-1-run-a-simple-ml-experiment/index.md

 Let's imagine you recently arrived in a new ML team.
 They have a very nice ML experiment that you have to take on.
 This experiment is quite simple:

 - It uses 10K posts from StackOverflow
-- It marks the posts that are related to the R programming language with `1`, the others with `0`
+    - The posts that are related to the R programming language are marked with `1`, the others with `0`
 - It splits all of them into training/testing datasets
 - It makes bags of words matrixes from the title and the description of all posts
 - It trains the model to classify the R posts vs. the non-R posts from the training dataset